 Current TE recipients - imports and exports shall be notified of any changes.

-Tuition Exchange is an exchange program that (Institution) belongs to and, as such, can offer additional educational opportunities to our employees.
-There is no guarantee that your dependent will be able to utilize the program.
+Tuition such, can offer additional educational opportunities to our employees.
+There is no TE Handbook updated JKH April 2024 guarantee that your dependent will be able to utilize the program.
 Tuition Exchange is a scholarship program and is not an employee benefit.